 Instead more weeks go by.
 Frustrations mount, some of the newbies want to call it quits but we down the boss (being in the top 5% of guilds on our server to do so), cheers are had.
 But, on that eve a member of the veterans, the one who always had an insult handy when someone else fell and an excuse for when he did, had something to say.

 “If it wasn’t for Blue (me) and Xen (my sister) dying so much we would have had it down sooner.”

 Back in WoW, when Gill (my sister) and I were hitting up the Frozen Throne our raid got stuck on the three princes.
 We call this “A Wall” a fight that seems insurmountable, weeks go by with no progress.
 We hit a wall and the co-leader of the raid, Geo, was pissed off.
 She was also making sure everyone knew it, by shrieking at us over Vent.
-Hawking blame wherever she saw fit, whether real or not.
+Hawking blame wherever she saw fit, real or not.
 This was normal behaviour for her, we had people quit already because of it.
-Now we hit this wall.
 I told the leader of the raid, “If she stays; if you don’t kick her or tell her to stop, we’re going to lose this long list of people instead.”